blades/Allergic2Gardening/posts/introducing-some-vertical-height.md

 In the last post, I hinted at vertical posts in the last photo, so - spoiler alert - that's what this post is going to talk about.
 But, first, let's talk about the importance of vertical height.
 If you take away anything from this post, I hope it'll be a slightly better understanding of the use of vertical height in general, not just in the garden.

 I mean, let's start with the layout of this blog.
-I'm a software developer, and I've worked with a lot of designers over the years, and one thing that they all go on about is the importance of /rhythm/ in any design.
+I'm a software developer, and I've worked with a lot of designers over the years, and one thing that they all go on about is the importance of *rhythm* in any design.
 I learned that the details of how the font heights interact as you go up and down heading sizes is critical to having a clean look on a website.
 Making sure that the typography is pleasing comes down to having a rhythm and flow to the sizing and that includes everything from the height and width of the letters to the gaps in between letters, words, and paragraphs.

 <!--more-->